mxfoyster/UsingRealData1/README.md

 It is VERY easy now to generate our bar chart.
 I made another page comparing different watersports by month with their search hit ratio.
 It only took a few minutes.
 I've pretty much proved the point now.
 I will have to consider what direction if any to take this to next.
 Meanwhile, I have uploaded this version to some space I have so we can see a live version!
 It's here [http://mark-foyster.epizy.com/watersports/index.html](http://mark-foyster.epizy.com/watersports/index.html).
 It's nothing special, but I had funa nd learnt something in the process.

+## Colour Offset

+When we have several bar charts on the same page, it looks a little boring with the same colour scheme.
+To fix this I added an optional parameter that feeds all the way to my `BuildColorArray()` function to put a start value at the end of my `DrawBarChartMonthlyAverage()` function within *ChartPlotters.js*.
+This allows me to offset the colours differently if I choose to on each insance of that chart type.

 ## What's Next?

 I really don't know.
 Open to ideas....